Elly-James/Empire_Car_Racing_Game/README.md

 ### Acknowledgements
 This game was built using the pygame library.
 All fonts and game assets are created specifically for this game.

-The Images were Sources from the previously done projectsin Youtube, Reddit, Github and StackOverflow.
+The Images were Sourced from the previously done projectsin Youtube, Reddit, Github and StackOverflow.

 ### Contributing
 Feel free to fork this repository and contribute improvements!